Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-oxRXMC8b2q8.md

 ### Transcript

-> more weapons i don't know uh upload on the qa side if you want to see more weapons
+> more weapons i don't know, upload on the qa side if you want to see more weapons